aloneInEntropy/helpers/README.md

   - Calculator (fullCalc.py)
     - Takes in an expression by keyboard and solves it.
 Works with brackets, loge(x) and e^x expressions
     - Also has an accompanying GUI, in calcGUI.py
+  - Basic Power Method (bpm.py)
+    - Takes in 2 matrices by input and prints out the values at each iteration (steps not yet formatted).
+  - Matrix Multiplier (matrixMult.py)
+    - Takes in 2 matrices and multiplies them, printing out the result
   - Main GUI (IGPC.py)
     - The hub for the other calculators, currently CLI only
     - Allows the user to access calcGUI.py